-The Center for Global Nonkilling (CGNK) was founded by Glenn Paige (1929-2017), political science Professor, author of the book "Nonkilling Political Science", translated in numerous languages.
-The Center is a worldwide congregation of persons, scholars and others, working at creating societies that do not kill.
+The Center for Global Nonkilling (CGNK) was founded by Glenn Paige (1929-2017), political science Professor, author of the book "Nonkilling Political Science", translated in numerous languages1.
+The book is available in Arabic2.
+The Center is a worldwide congregation of persons, scholars and others working at creating societies that do not kill.

-Valuing life in all its dimensions is a necessary mission; please join with the Center for Global Nonkilling, be a nonkilling center yourself, celebrating, enhancing and protecting life.
+Valuing life in all its dimensions is a necessary mission; please join with the Center for Global Nonkilling, be a nonkilling center yourself, celebrating, enhancing and protecting life3.

 CGNK has ECOSOC consultative status since 2014.
 At each session of the UPR, we make usually one comprehensive submission, a complete "cliché" of the situation of life in the country under review.
-We also make short submissions on specific issues.
+We also make short submissions on specific issues4.
 We address a recommendation to all States in need of ratifying the Convention on the prevention and the repression of the crime of genocide.